Xananax/framebox/README.md

 Library to facilitate communication between embedded iframes and container page

+Routes-based, allows to pass objects and to share a common scope.

+## Usage:

-Empty placeholder for a library to come
+check examples/ for a quick setup